 Michellina Chan, 陈嘉灵 (b.
-1992, Singapore) is a saxophonist active in both Singapore and Australia.
+1992, Singapore) is a saxophonist living in Amsterdam, The Netherlands.
 She graduated with a Bachelor of Music (Performance) with First Class Honours from the University of Melbourne, Melbourne Conservatorium of Music (MCM) and the Diplôme d’Etudes Musicales (DEM) at the Conservatoire de Bordeaux Jacques Thibaud, Bordeaux, France under the tutelage of Marie-Bernadette Charrier.
+She is currently pursuing her Master of Music with Arno Bornkamp at the Conservatorium van Amsterdam, Amsterdam University of the Arts.

 Michellina studied with Ian Godfrey, Tarko Sibbel and Shannon Ebeling at the MCM.
 She began her musical journey in Singapore at the tender age of 4 on the piano.
 At the age of 13, under the baton of Mdm Tan Soh Hwa, she then picked up the saxophone in the Crescent Girls’ School Symphonic Band.
 Since then, she has received several accolades for her musical endeavours including the First Prize of the Hugo Stockigt Award (Open Unaccompanied Solo) at the CLASAX Performance Competition 2015 and the coveted First Prize of the MCM Chamber Music Competition 2014 as the soprano saxophonist of her quartet, 2.0 Saxophone Quartet.
 In 2016, she was featured in the Singapore local newspaper, Lian He Zao Bao and was broadcasted on the influential Mediacorp Channel 8 Television program Star Awards 2016.